amgarton47/CS62data-structures/CompressedTable_Text_Assignment/project/README.md

 ## Learning Goals

-* Practice inheritance by extending and using a doubly linked list data structure to include a "current" reference.
+* Practice inheritance by extending and using a doubly linked list data structure to include a `current` reference.
 * Gain experience designing and implementing a non-trivial algorithm.
 * Gain experience debugging complex and troublesome code.
 * Gain experience using `JUnit`.